dominicstop/react-native-ios-context-menu/README.md

         // alternatively, you can also obtain the `reactTag` of a
         // a view via: `nativeViewRef?.nativeTag`
         //
-        // please note that when a view unmounts and remounts (e.g.
-        // when you have a view inside a list comp)., you need to
-        // get the new associated `reactTag` for that view
+        // the `reactTag` for a given view is the same across re-renders,
+        // so we only really need to get it once when the view mounts...
         //
-        // otherwise the `reactTag` value you provide to the
-        // `previewConfig` will be stale...
         onLayout={!targetViewNode && (({nativeEvent}) => {
           setTargetViewNode(nativeEvent.target)
         })}